 Listen, look and play

-- Watch short films from Bit of Black Business
+- Creative Spirits, Watch short films from Bit of Black Business

 Online resources - general

-- Aboriginal art and film: the politics of representation by Marcia Langton
+- Marcia Langton, Aboriginal art and film: the politics of representation

-- The impossibility of pleasing everybody: a legitimate role for white filmmakers making black films by Frances Peters-Little
+- Frances Peters-Little, The impossibility of pleasing everybody: a legitimate role for white filmmakers making black films

-- Screening Indigenous Australia: an overview of Aboriginal representation on film by Peter Krausz
+- Peter Krausz, Screening Indigenous Australia: an overview of Aboriginal representation on film

 - Mabo v Queensland No. 2 1992 (legal document)